Search This Blog

 Thursday, November 10, 2022

 Lawn bowlers really don’t need a lot of strength.
-So long as the surface they play on is reasonably fast, the potential energy from allowing the bowl to descend to the bowling surface combined with the kinetic energy from a pendulum swing is sufficient to take a bowl to the full length of the rink.
+So long as the surface they play on is reasonably fast, the potential energy from allowing the bowl to descend to the bowling surface combined with the kinetic energy from a pendulum swing is sufficient to take a bowl the full length of the rink.

 If you have been lawn bowling more or less regularly for six years or more, I think I can provide a little test that will demonstrate that your balance may be more important for your delivery than you think.

-Take a bowl and stand in your ‘ready’ position for starting your bowling delivery.
+Take a bowl and stand in your ‘ready’ position to start your bowling delivery.
 Now raise your stepping foot slightly off the ground so that all your weight is supported on your anchor leg.
 Start counting: a thousand and one, a thousand and two, etc. stopping the count when you lose your balance.
 Now switch the bowl to the other hand and repeat, standing with all your weight supported on what would normally be the leg that steps forward.
 Again count.
 Repeat these two tests a few times.
 At least for me, I have much more enduring control of my balance standing on my normal 'anchor' leg.
 This, I hypothesize, is because my lawn bowling has provided some practice balancing on my anchor leg.

 Doing this exercise, standing beside the back of a chair that you can reach out to when you lose your balance, you should, with practice, be able to stand alone on either leg for 20 seconds.
 When you can do this controlling your balance perfectly throughout your bowls delivery will be improved commensurate with whatever improvement you have made using the exercise.